-Ben is the Beginning Farmer Educator at New Entry where he works to help new and prospective farmers get the training and resources they need to succeed as growers.
-His responsibilities include developing curriculum and teaching farming/production courses as well as exploring innovative methods for building soil-health while growing crops.
+Ben is the Beginning Farmer Educator at New Entry, and he works to help new and prospective farmers get the training and resources they need to succeed as growers.
+His responsibilities include developing curricula and teaching farming/production courses as well as exploring innovative methods for building soil-health while growing crops.

 Ben’s interest in helping people work with natural systems to grow healthy food has led him to create The Garden School of Beverly, a non-profit whose mission is to provide a healthy environment in which post-high school young adults can develop and receive horticultural and agricultural training while they figure out their life purposes.

-Ben has a great love for soil microbes and enjoys inviting new farmers to consider how working with these unseen allies can produce nutritious food in a sustainable way.
+Ben has a great love for soil microbes and enjoys inviting new farmers to consider how working with these unseen allies can produce nutritious food and a high quality of life.
 He also likes playing frisbee, inventing things, and learning about community-based alternative currencies.

 Ben can be reached at firstname.lastname@example.org